You guys. Moving is THE WORST.

 On the very first trip up the road, my wedding train blew out of a box in the bed of the truck–floating up into the air and back down again.
 Right in front of the tires of another truck riding right behind us.
 Greasy tire treads on my wedding train.
 Classy.

-At first, when we started moving a few things out of the house, it was blissful.
+At first, when we started moving a few things out of the house with some extra help form this flyttebyrå Oslo company, it was blissful.
 I’d dance around the emptied space and declare that this THIS was the way I wanted to live from now on.
 I didn’t need that stuff.
 I loved all the room and the lack of clutter.
-I felt free and light.
+I felt free and light, check out this Source to learn more about the best moving company.

 But as more and more stuff started to go up the road and the house declined from clutter-free to torn apart hodge-podge of a home, my mental clarity and lightness went with it.
+Despite getting all the possible help we could from moving company Dublin, the house just didn’t feel the same anymore.
 The state of being half in, half out is not my strong suit.

 I’ve had my low points.
 Like when I looked at every single person I passed on the road and thought, “At least YOU have all your things in one location!” and continued to suck down my frozen icee.
 I’ve sent a few desperate texts to Dan about whether or not I’m going to make it till the weekend.
 And chosen to nap as a defense against complete overwhelm.